10 Decision Rules

 IF-THEN rules usually generate sparse models, which means that not many features are included.
 They select only the relevant features for the model.
 For example, a linear model assigns a weight to every input feature by default.
 Features that are irrelevant can simply be ignored by IF-THEN rules.

-Simple rules like from OneR can be used as baseline for more complex algorithms.
+Simple rules, like from OneR, can be used as a baseline for more complex algorithms.

 This section deals with the disadvantages of IF-THEN rules in general.